puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/elf.md

 There is no way to collect just `ELF` data with artemis instead it is an optional feature for the Linux `filelisting` and `processes` artifacts.\
-However, it is possible to directly parse `ELF` files by using `JavaScript`.
+However, it is possible to directly parse `ELF` files by using JavaScript.
 See the [scripts](../../Intro/Scripting/scripts.md) chapter for examples.

 # Configuration Optaions